Kuraga13/usbdm_mc56f_rs/README.md

 | MC56F8025 |✔️|✔️|✔️|
 | MC56F8035 |✔️|✔️|✔️|

+If you have tested any of the targets that we did not test, please let us know in the discussion or in the issues if there are any problems.

 ###  Motivation
 The original project does not support reading the controller.
 This is the underlying reason.
 Little things associated with the inconvenience of management.